 - If you are a kofte, meatballs fan like we are, make a double batch and freeze half of the shaped but uncooked meatballs in the fridge.
 You can layer these meatballs in a container and put cling film between each layer, so that they don’t stick together.
 Just make sure to remove the cling film before cooking.

 - A great tip from Semsa; cook one meatball on the pan or grill first to check the seasoning.
 If they need more salt or pepper, add some to the rest of the meatballs.
 Good seasoning is essential.

 Turkish cuisine is a feast to all senses; healthy, family friendly, great for entertaining too.
 I have included over 90 authentic Turkish recipes at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland.
-Signed copies of Ozlem’s Turkish Table can be ordered at this link, it is delivered promptly, worldwide.
+Signed copies of Ozlem’s Turkish Table can be ordered at this link with 30 % off discount, it is delivered promptly, worldwide.

 Homemade Turkish Meatballs, Kofte; A Childhood Favorite: